Ergodicity breaking provably robust to arbitrary perturbations: Size of no-intersections sector

 where $\{ i_n \}$ label the `input' bits on one column and $\{ o_n \}$ the `output' bits.
 In the presence of periodic boundary conditions, the total number of states that are compatible with the local constraints is recovered by evaluating

 The resulting $N_0$ for systems of size up to and including $L^2 = 144$ spins are shown in Fig.~\ref{fig:restricted-dimension}.
-The asymptotic behavior is well described by exponential growth with system size, $N_0 \sim e^{\alpha L^2}$, with $\alpha \approx \ln(1.55)$, which is to be compared with the approximate analytical value $\alpha_\text{P} = \ln(3/2)$ obtained by treating the local constraints on average, as described in the main text.
+The asymptotic behavior is well described by exponential growth with system size, $N_0 \sim e^{\alpha L^2}$, with $\alpha \approx \ln(1.54)$, which is to be compared with the approximate analytical value $\alpha_\text{P} = \ln(3/2)$ obtained using a Pauling estimate that treats the local constraints on average, as described in the main text.